There are many situations that we may find ourselves in which sparks a conversation in our own mind.

 It is not all bad – Freud suggested that the Ego is there to provide balance and rational when decision making.
-Between our primitive instincts and societal rules and norms.
+Between our primitive instincts (the id) and societal rules, norms and morals (the super ego).

 However, the difference is how far we let the Ego control our lives and what it says to us.
-We must not let the Ego become the master in it’s own house.
+We must not let the Ego become the master of your life.

 You are not your thoughts

 Thoughts and memory are an odd thing.
 PsychologyToday described thought as: